-Dependability is the allure of this pricey neighborhood in southern Denver.
-It remains one of the city’s safest areas, experiencing the lowest crimes per capita on this year’s list, and its Slavens K-8 School consistently earns A grades.
-Families love the district’s suburban feel—you’ll often spot kids riding their bikes or scooters along Wellshire’s wide streets—but residents of the mid-century ranches and new-build mansions are close enough to University and Platt Park that they don’t feel the city’s conveniences feel within reach.
+Dependability is the allure of this mid-range neighborhood in southern Denver.
+It remains one of the city’s safest areas, experiencing the lowest crimes per capita once again, and its Slavens K-8 School consistently earns A+ grades.
+Families love the district’s suburban feel—you’ll often spot kids riding their bikes or scooters along Wellshire’s wide streets—but residents of the mid-century ranches and new-build mansions are close enough to University and Platt Park that the city’s conveniences feel within reach.
 Bike lanes lining three sides of the ’hood as well as the High Line Canal trail (more on that below) provide the outdoor access Denverites cherish.

 Eat & Drink

 Wellshire is a restaurant desert (really, it lacks all retail).
-But just past its southwestern border, in Englewood, you’ll find fast-casual Modern Market Eatery and deep-dish purveyor Patxi’s Pizza.
-There are also plenty of offerings in the nearby neighborhoods—just expect to drive.
-(While there are a couple of major bike lanes, transit is limited.)
+But just past its southwestern border, in Englewood, you’ll find affordable Mexican cuisine at El Tepehuan and deep dish purveyor Patxi’s Pizza.
+There are also plenty of offerings in the nearby neighborhoods; expect to drive as transit is limited.

-Wellshire Golf Course is a public course constructed by famed golf course designer Donald Ross; loosen up before your round on the chipping and putting greens.
+Wellshire Golf Course is a public course designed by Donald Ross; loosen up before your round on the chipping and putting greens.
 The High Line Canal hiking and biking trail weaves around it.
-Bonus: Observatory and Eisenhower (Mamie Doud) parks are both nearby.
+Bonus: Observatory and Mamie D Eisenhower parks are both nearby.